nodejs/wiki-archive/Building-and-installing-Node.js.md

 To update Node, download the latest [http://nodejs.org/dist/latest/node.exe](http://nodejs.org/dist/latest/node.exe) (or [http://nodejs.org/dist/latest/x64/node.exe](http://nodejs.org/dist/latest/x64/node.exe) for 64bit systems) and replace your old `node.exe` with it.

 To update npm, run the `npm update npm -g` command.

-#### Automatic install (with Microsoft Installer)

-The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory contains the latest `.msi` package (such as `node-v0.6.15.msi` when Node v0.6.15 was the latest) that you may use to install both Node.js engine and npm.

-### Installing on Mac

-The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory contains the latest `.pkg` package (such as `node-v0.6.15.pkg` when Node v0.6.15 was the latest).

-### Upgrading on Mac with `.pkg`

-You can download the latest `.pkg` and run the installer and it will overwrite the existing version of Node currently installed.